+INTERNSHIP PLAN

+(student)

+Int ernship Location Internship Dates

-Work Schedule (number of weeks, and will the student work full-time, part-time, weekends, weekdays, etc.)
+W ork Schedule (number of weeks, and will the student work full-time, pa rrt-time, weekends, weekdays, etc.)

 1. Site Supervisor:

-- 2. Duties and activities in which student will participate (attach additional sheets as appropriate): - 3.
-Project for which student will have principal responsibility: - 4.
-Opportunities for learning about institution as a whole:
+2. Duties and activities in which student will participate (attach additional) onal sheets as appropriate):

+3. Project for which student will have principal responsibility:

+4. Opportunities for learning about institution as a whole:

+Sti ident Date Site Supervisor